Living in Hungary

 What is the weather like in Hungary?

 "The weather in Hungary is generally mild, with warm summers and cold winters.
 In the summer months, temperatures can reach up to 30 degrees Celsius, while in the winter months temperatures can drop to below zero.
-Rainfall is fairly common throughout the year, with the most rain occurring in the spring and autumn months," remarked one expat in Hungary.
+Rainfall is fairly common throughout the year, with the most rain occurring in the spring and autumn months," said one expat living in Hungary.

 Are there good restaurants in Hungary?